lesleyash/VBA_Wall_Street/README.md

 ### Advantage and Disadvantage of refactoring code
 #### Advantage
+The advantage of refactoring is to shortern the time the module needs to run the code, which helps expand the data the code can be run.
+And refactoring usually means simplier or shorter code module, which can help people understand and maintain the code.

 #### Disadvantage
+The disadvantage is the amount of time and tests you have to put in the refactoring.
+If the results are not significantly better, the return of the time you invest in refacoring code might be very small or even negative.

 ### Pros and Cons of original and refactoring
 #### Pros and Cons of original code

 #### Pros and Cons of refactoring code

 Summary: In a summary statement, address the following questions.
 What are the advantages or disadvantages of refactoring code?
 How do these pros and cons apply to refactoring the original VBA script?